Complete-the-Code/ctc2-phase-1/acquiredSymbols/README.md

 # Acquired symbols

-This file show the symbols found for the dbrand Complete the Code 2 challenge.
+This document shows the symbols found for the dbrand Complete the Code 2 challenge.

 [Join the madness and complete the code](https://discord.gg/dbrand)